taliaqaiser1/tswd-portfolio/final-project-part-two.md

 ## Interview findings
-> Detail the findings from your interviews.
-Do not include PII.
-Capture specific insights where possible.

 ### Persona: Interviewee 1
-**Name:** John Snow
+**Name:** Jane
 **Profession:** Government Policy Worker
 **Age:** 32

 **Questions and Answers:**
 > 1. What do you think the story is trying to convey?
->    _I think the story is a compelling one but it has too many pieces to keep track of. _
+>    I think the story is a compelling one but it has too many pieces to keep track of.
-> 3. How do you think the idea of visualizations is helping in developing the idea further?
+> 2. How do you think the idea of visualizations is helping in developing the idea further?
+>    The visualizations are impactful but can be further built on.
+Some of them are not that representative.
-> 4. Is the story clear and easy to follow?
+> 3. Is the story clear and easy to follow?
+>    I think there is a jump from violence to economic impact, a little more work needs to  be done in that regard.
-> 5. Is it possible to tackle the scope of this problem?
+> 4. Is it possible to tackle the scope of this problem?
+>    I think the problem in terms of the recommendations that you will present can be tackled very well.
+However, I am not too sure about the implementation of those policies.
-> 6. Any changes you would suggest in this narrative?
+> 5. Any changes you would suggest in this narrative?
+>    I think you should build more on establishing the connection between violence, education, and then the economic impact.

 ### Persona: Interviewee 2
-**Name:** Abdul Rehman
+**Name:** John
-**Profession:** Government Policy Worker
+**Profession:** Graduate student
 **Age:** 28

 **Questions and Answers:**